Human Subjects in Research

 Cayuse – IRB is the tool

-- Required for your submission of a protocol
+- Required to submit a protocol

 - Where you assemble/enter your protocol information